parkrrrr/bdio/README.md

 ## How To Build

 Now that you've got all of the required bits, it's time to build.
 (Note: I have not yet tested this process on a completely new system.
 If you do, and it doesn't work, please let me know so we can figure out what needs to change.)

+Additional note: I have tested this process on a completely new system.
+There are definitely some missing pieces.
+But of course I didn't take notes.
+Once I've fixed a couple issues from the bug tracker, I'll revisit this list.

 1. Run `bdiofeed/bdiohid/files/CreateDatabase.sql` using whatever tools you use to create an SQLite database.
 I use an SQLite extension to Visual Studio Code to do this.
 This step is optional, because the repository contains a copy of